There has always been debate about which is better; a CD or a vinyl record.

-CDs are different and work on an audio sampled frequency, 44.1 kHz.
+CDs are different and work on an audio-sampled frequency of 44.1 kHz.

 Vinyl records are more expensive than CDs.
-A vinyl record costs about $20, while a CD costs about $15.
+They cost about $20, while a CD costs about $15.
 Of course, the type of music you want to listen to will also affect the cost.
 For example, classical music CDs are more expensive than pop music CDs.

 Ultimately, the decision of which one to buy is up to you.
 That’s the thing about becoming an audiophile – you choose!